Mets trade Jason Vargas to Phillies

 New York agreed to pay $666,667 to the Phillies to offset part of Vargas’ 2019 salary, with $333,333 payable Sept.
 2 and $333,334 on Oct.
 1, and $250,000 to offset the assignment bonus.
 In addition, the Mets will pay $2 million in 2020 to offset the salary or the buyout.

+Philadelphia’s commitment will be either $2 million for the rest of this year or $8 million for the rest of this year plus 2020.

+“It’s too early for us to commit to that,” Klentak said of exercising the option.

 The Phillies were off Monday after losing two of three to the NL East-leading Braves and falling 7½ games behind.
-But they’re only one game back second the second NL wild card heading into a three-game series against San Francisco starting Tuesday.
+But they’re only one game behind the second NL wild card heading into a three-game series against San Francisco starting Tuesday.

 Vargas’ ERA would be second to Aaron Nola on Philadelphia’s staff and his WHIP (1.27) would rank first.
 Opponents are batting just .228 against Vargas despite a fastball that averages just 85 mph.